Twitter Spaces vs Clubhouse

 Right now there is a lot of hustle porn and MAKE your MONEY MOVE$ action happening.
 Scroll through the rooms that aggregate at the top: “Millionaire Moves,” “Bitcoin is the way!”
 “GROW YOUR BUSINESS WITH A MASTER.”

-My guess is that (when paired with my social graph) the impromptu, live nature of Twitter Spaces will be a better experience.
+The impromptu, live nature of Twitter Spaces often leads to a better experience.

 Overall, the audio quality on Twitter Spaces seems better than Clubhouse.